mwarzynski/aws_lambda_protobuf/README.md

 ---

-Repository contains proof of concept for Go application running in AWS Lambda which responds to clients using `protobuf` to prepare requests.
+Repository contains proof of concept for Go app running in AWS. which responds to clients using `protobuf` to prepare requests.

 Protobuf is most commonly used with gRPC.
-However, usage of gRPC is not possible with AWS Lambda (as of 09.2021).
+However, usage of gRPC isn't possible with AWS Lambda as of 09/2021.
-Therefore I tried to check in practice if we could use proto API contracts to talk with Lambda.
+Therefore this code checks in practice if it's possible to use proto API contracts to talk with Lambda.

-Architecture of the proof of concept is shown below:
+Architecture of the proof of concept is as below:

 ![Architecture](https://raw.github.com/mwarzynski/aws_lambda_protobuf/master/infra/docs/architecture.svg)